TomK32/APRI50/FEATURES.md

 * Water source for moisture, rivers, and lakes
 * Re-apply evo kit for higher level. e.g from grass to plants to trees or flowers
-* Consuming: How got is it at absorbing the ground
+* Consuming: How good is it at absorbing the ground
 * [0.3] place entities
 * Hardening:
   * [DONE] Rock, harder to transform